 There’s a quote I’ve seen floating around on social media for some time now, you may have seen it, too.
 It says, “Preach Jesus, and if necessary, use words.”
 I understand that this is trying to make a point, but unfortunately it is a bad one.
 If the Gospel is the power of God, and their faith comes by hearing it, then we must use our words to share the Word!
 I finally saw an awesome comeback to this horrible quote the other day, “Feed the hungry, and if necessary, use food.”
 Ridiculous, right?
 Yep…you get the point.

 3. Many have never heard.
 It’s true, and I’m not just talking about the many who live in other parts of the world or country.
 I’m talking about those who live in your community.
 Sure, they may have heard about Jesus, but many of them have heard the wrong information or made their own assumptions about Him.
 Sadly, many of them have never heard the truth.
-A few years ago when I was pastoring in Berea, KY, I met a young couple, Tim and Storm.
-They grew up in “the bible belt” a county over from where I grew up.
+When I was pastoring in Berea, KY, I met a young couple, Tim and Storm.
+They grew up in “the Bible belt” a county over from where I grew up.
 They had heard about the Jesus of Christmas, but they had never heard the Gospel of grace.
 I shared with them how going to Heaven had nothing to do with a work that we could achieve, but a gift that we receive—the gift of eternal life through Jesus Christ our Lord!
 The looks on their faces said it all…they were amazed and shocked.
 I asked them gently, “Have you ever heard this before?”
 They simply said, “No, sir…never.”
 Praise God that both Tim and Storm trusted Christ as their Savior afterwards, and I got to serve as their pastor.
 It still troubles me deeply to think about how they had never heard, though.